 Older Adult Research Network

-The Older Adult Research Network (OARN) supports and encourages research among older adults residing in the community and in senior-living communities and facilities.
+The Older Adult Research Network (OARN) supports and encourages research with older adults residing in the community and in senior-living communities and facilities.
 The OARN draws upon the experience and expertise of the University of Pittsburgh Claude D. Pepper Older Americans Independence Center.

 The University of Pittsburgh Claude D. Pepper Older Americans Independence Center

 The Pepper Center Community Research Registry has more than 2,300 community-dwelling participants 60 years of age and older.
-Participants who choose to participate in the Claude D. Pepper Community Registry consent to be contacted for participation in Pepper-approved research studies.
+Participants who choose to participate in the Claude D. Pepper Community Registry consent to be contacted for participation in Pepper Center-approved research studies.
 These participants are followed yearly to update contact information, mobility and balance status, and basic health information.
 This registry has helped more than 100 studies with recruitment.

 - Screening of unidentified group data for potential sample size.
-Investigators can search the database using criteria related to mobility status, demographics, or other indicators to determine potential sample size for a study.
+Investigators can search the database using criteria related to mobility status, demographics, or other indicators to determine potential sample size for a study

 - Access to identifiable data for participant recruitment.
 Studies require formal research approvals, including IRB and protocol review by the Pepper Research Registry Committee.
 Investigators then have access to individual subject data in a web-based application.
-Investigators receive a password to access specific study inclusion/exclusion criteria on a secure registry database of potentially eligible respondents.
+Investigators receive a password to access specific study inclusion/exclusion criteria on a secure registry database of potentially eligible respondents

 Platinum Senior-Living Residence Registry

 The Platinum Research Registry for Senior-Living Residents includes a voluntary network of regional senior-living facilities and communities and acts as a centralized resource to promote research among older adults.
 The registry is comprised of all UPMC Senior Communities and over-55 non-UPMC senior-living facilities.

 The purpose of the registry is to create the following: